haofanwang/cropimage/README.md

 cropper = Cropper()

 # Get a Numpy array of the cropped image
-# Set completeness to be False if you expect the 'person' to be complete rather than 'face'
+# Set completeness to be True if you expect the 'face' to be focused rather than 'person'
-# Set target_size to be a tuple (size, size), only square output is supported now,
+# Set target_size to be a tuple (size, size), only square output is supported now
 result = cropper.crop('./images/input.jpg')

 # Save the cropped image